Initiating a Single Instant Payment

 Capture Redirect Screen

-To display the final result screen, call captureRedirect() and pass the parameters received in the redirect:
+To display the final result screen, call captureRedirect() and pass all the parameters received in the redirect:

 Lean.captureRedirect({